astronomer/docs/learn/airflow-dbt.md

 ## Step 2: Prepare your dbt project

-In order to integrate your dbt project with Airflow, you need to add your dbt project in a subfolder called `dbt` within your `dags` folder.
+To integrate your dbt project with Airflow, you need to add your dbt project to a subfolder called `dbt` within your `dags` folder.
 You can either add your own project, or follow the steps below to create a simple project using two models.

 1. Create a folder called `dbt` in your `dags` folder.